-General anesthesia administered by a physician-anesthesiologist specializing in facial procedures.
+General anesthesia is administered by a physician anesthesiologist specializing in facial procedures.
 Under anesthesia, there is no pain and no awareness.
 An intravenous is started and you drift off to sleep.

 Approximately 2 hours (both ears) in the operating room.

 Professional care is optional.
 If you choose to recover at home, someone must be with you the first night.
-As with all of our procedures, precise instruction/direction sheets and a “care package” of supplies and medications are provided.
+As with all of our procedures, precise instructions, direction sheets and a “care package” of supplies and medications are provided.